CatPoweredPlugins/ASFAchievementManager/README.md

 Displays current status of achievements in specified games on given bots.
 You can specify multiple bots and multiple appids.<br/>
 Example of output:<br/>
 ![alist output example](https://i.imgur.com/IiRnH81.png)<br/>
 Unlocked achievements are marked as ✅, still locked as ❌.
-If achievement has mark ⚠️ next to it - it means this achievement is server-side, and can't be switched with this plugin.
+If achievement has mark ⚠️ next to it - it means this achievement is server-side, and can't be switched with this plugin.<br/>
+Examples:<br/>
+  `alist bot1 370910,730`<br/>
+  `alist bot1,bot2 370910`

 ### `aset <bots> <appid> <achievements>`
 Sets (unlocks) achievements with specified numbers in provided appid on given bots.
 Please note that, unlike `alist`, you can provide only one appid here.
 Achievement numbers corresponds to the ones showed by `alist` command.
 You can provide `*` instead of achievements list to set all available achievements.<br/>
 Examples:<br/>
   `aset bot1 370910 1,2,5`<br/>
+  `aset bot1,bot2 370910 1`<br/>
   `aset bot1 370910 *`

 ### `areset <bots> <appid> <achievements>`
 Resets (locks) achievements with specified numbers in provided appid on given bots.
 Please note that, unlike `alist`, you can provide only one appid here.
 Achievement numbers corresponds to the ones showed by `alist` command.
 You can provide `*` instead of achievements list to reset all available achievements.<br/>
 Examples:<br/>
   `areset bot1 370910 1,2,5`<br/>
+  `areset bot1..bot3 370910 2`<br/>
   `areset bot1 370910 *`

 ---